flumeapp/help.flumeapp.com/views/detailview.md

 ## Comments

 The comments on a post are displayed by default below the caption (if present).
+You can switch between Comments and Likes with the Details view tabs.

+> **[info]**
+> If comments are disabled on a post

 -----